INTxK/.github/profile/README.md

 # Welcome to INTxK

-INTxK is an initiative by Muhammad Mustafa Monowar designed to support fresh graduates and early-career professionals navigating the complexities of personal and professional growth.

-INTxK offers personalised solutions with a focus on
+INTxK is a Productivity Agency working on making Productivity Systems accessible.
-- Organisation
-- Execution
-- Problem-Solving
-catered towards Early-Career Professionals.

-We also run workshops on:
-- Psychological Integrity,
-- Learning,
-- Communication for new graduates.

-INTxK is committed to supporting independent learners' journey towards excellence.
-It exists to equip you with practical and effective tools for self-organisation and professional mastery.
+We are developing [The Polymod Framework](https://thepolymodframework.carrd.co), a versatile philosophy and an affordable system for building accountability and communicating value.

-Keep an eye on this page because we'll be sharing free downloadables/templates soon.
+Keep an eye on this page because we'll be sharing free downloadables/templates.

-We accept your content requests in the [Forum](https://github.com/INTxK/Forum/issues)
+You can now share your ideas and feedback in the [Forum](https://github.com/INTxK/Forum/issues)

 Best